Can a Bitaxe Really Find a Block?

 • NerdOCTAxe (150W): ~$16.20/month

-For European miners on $0.30-0.40/kWh, double or triple these numbers.
-They’re still small.
-A NerdOCTAxe at $0.40/kWh costs about $43/month — still less than a streaming service subscription, with infinitely better drama.
+For European miners on $0.30-0.40/kWh, double or triple those numbers.
+They’re still small — a NerdOCTAxe at $0.40/kWh runs about $43/month, less than a streaming subscription and with considerably better drama.

 Configuration: getting the most out of your Bitaxe